 Ravioli

 To make ravioli, cut your pasta sheets into squares measuring 3 x 3 inches (7 x 7 cm).
-Once you have squares, add about 1-2 tsp of filling to the center of one square, dip your finger in water and run it along the edges of the square.
+Once you have squares, add about 1-2 teaspoon of filling to the center of one square, dip your finger in water and run it along the edges of the square.
 Take another square and place it on top and press down around the filling to seal the edges.
 Try to avoid sealing the ravioli with too much air in the pocket with the filling.
 Crimp the edges with a fork or use a ravioli cutter to cut the edges.
 Set aside on a parchment paper-lined sheet tray dusted with flour.

 Other Shapes